Particular/docs.particular.net/samples/logging/new-relic/sample.md

 * Processing time seconds
 * Retries in Version 2 and later

-For a detailed explanation of these metrics refer to the [metrics captured section in the metrics documentation](/monitoring/metrics/definitions.md) section.
+For a detailed explanation of these metrics refer to the [metrics captured section in the metrics documentation](/monitoring/metrics/definitions.md) section and [New Relic NServiceBus integration](https://newrelic.com/instant-observability/nservicebus/f3f28a00-8cea-41f1-a6fe-ebf5eae5791e).

 ## Prerequisites